juju/theblues/README.rst

 Parts of theblues require the use of macaroons (e.g. parsing the return of `Charmstore.fetch_macaroon` or interacting with `IdentityManager.discharge`).

-To use authenticated aspects of theblues, e.g. jem, you'll need to be able to manage macaroons. theblues was developed around libmacaroons.
+To use authenticated aspects of theblues, e.g. jimm, you'll need to be able to manage macaroons. theblues was developed around libmacaroons.
 On ubuntu, you can get libmacaroons from a ppa::